Make sure you are eligible to receive financial aid!

 Notification of Eligibility

-At this point, the amount of the award is just an estimate, based on the information you provided on your admissions application, your FAFSA and your prior grades.
-You'll receive a financial aid award notice via email that will ask you to go to MyUB view your need based aid and indicate whether you accept or reject any self-help aid that you have been offered.
+At this point, the amount of the award is just an estimate based on the information you provided on your admission application, your FAFSA, and your prior grades.
+You will receive a financial aid award notice via email that will ask you to log on to your MyUBalt portal to view, accept, or decline any aid you have been offered.

-Missing information -- If additional information is required in order to process your application for financial aid, you will receive a missing information email.
-It is recommended that you periodically check your To Do list on MyUB.
-Verification, citizenship, selective service documents should be submitted immediately if requested to avoid delays in processing the awards.
-Failure to submit the information requested in a timely manner will delay application processing.
+Missing information -- If additional information is required to process your application for financial aid, you will receive an email notifying you of any missing information.
+It is recommended that you periodically check your To Do list on the MyUBalt portal.
+If requested, verification, citizenship, and selective service documents should be submitted immediately to avoid delays in processing the awards.
+Failure to submit the requested information in a timely manner will delay the processing of your financial aid application.

 -